Finding Our True Refuge

 I’d like to end with a quote from the Beloved Thich Nhat Hanh on coming home to the body.
 He says:

 “If you know how to take care of your body, if you know how to take care of your feelings and emotions, you will feel more comfortable with your body and your feelings.
 If you know how to create a feeling of peace and joy, of happiness in your body, in your feelings, you are in the process of creating a true home for yourself.
 You feel comfortable with your body, your feelings.
 You are not afraid of your painful feelings because you know how to handle them.”

 P.S.
-Finding True Refuge is the topic of our upcoming retreat that will take place from Feb.
-25th-27th at The Great Mahakala Retreat House in Miami, Fl.
-To register please go to Residential Miami Mindfulness Retreat.
+Finding True Refuge is the topic of our upcoming retreat that will take place from November 4th-6th, 2022 To register please go to Residential Delray Mindfulness Retreat.
 We will practice coming home to the body, wise mind and the compassionate heart.